The Grant Application deadline for International Grenfell Association (IGA) grants beginning in late Spring 2022 is November 1, 2021

 - Budget and financial disclosures are full and complete.

-– There is a major community benefit to be derived from the project.
+- There is a major direct benefit to the IGA region to be derived from the project.

 - There is direct evidence of measurable outcomes.